Ted Nugent: Political views

 Nugent is a vocal supporter of the Republican Party and various associated conservative causes, particularly gun rights and hunter's rights.
-He is a supporter of former President Donald Trump and has made a number of statements critical of former President Barack Obama, one of which was perceived as potentially threatening and led to Nugent being investigated by the Secret Service.
-His views have been considered racist by some.
+He is a supporter of President Donald Trump and has made a number of statements critical of former President Barack Obama, one of which was perceived as potentially threatening and led to Nugent being investigated by the Secret Service.